JordanHatch/simple-handbook/index.md

 title: Home
 ---

-**simple-handbook** is a ready-made static site to convert Markdown files into online documentation.
+**Simple Handbook** is a ready-made static site template to create online documentation based on [Markdown](https://daringfireball.net/projects/markdown/) files.

-It is built with the static-site generator [Eleventy](https://11ty.dev/) and is preconfigured to automatically deploy to [GitHub Pages](https://pages.github.com/).
+It's built with the static-site generator [Eleventy](https://11ty.dev/) and is preconfigured to automatically deploy to [GitHub Pages](https://pages.github.com/).

+It's designed for teams who want to write clear documentation in the open, writing Markdown without having to deal with code and templates.

+Almost all the code stays out of the way, keeping your GitHub repository clean.

 # Features